tswanson-cs/spinnaker-plugin/README.md

 At a minimum you will need a JVM and Maven installed.

 ### Build everything (from root directory)
-Generates and Builds all maven modules (run this the first time you check things out, at least)
+Generates and Builds all maven modules (run this the first time you check things out, must be run at least once)

 ```
 $ mvn clean install